flownexus-lwm2m/flownexus/doc/source/deploy.rst

 Container Environment
 ---------------------

-Both components run in a Docker container.
+Both components run in a container.
 The Leshan server is running in a ``openjdk:17-slim`` container and the Django server is running in a ``python:3.11-slim`` container.
 This allows for an easy and reproducible setup of the server.

   .. uml::
-   :caption: Both components running in one machine using Docker Compose
+   :caption: Both components running in one machine using Podman Compose

    @startuml
-   package "Docker Compose Environment"  #DDDDDD {
+   package "Container Environment"  #DDDDDD {
      [Leshan] as Leshan
      [Django] as Django
      database "Database" as DB